wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ### C. In a single datacenter (with Kubernetes)

 In <a target="_blank" href="https://www.youtube.com/c/HashiCorp">
-Hashicorp's YouTube channel covering all their 8 products</a>:
+HashiCorp's YouTube channel covering all their 8 products</a>:

 <a target="_blank" href="https://www.linkedin.com/in/rosemarywang/">Rosemary Wang</a> (<a target="_blank" href="https://joatmon08.github.io">joatmon08.github.io</a>, Developer Advocate) with J. Cole Morrison hold fun <a target="_blank" href="https://www.twitch.tv/hashicorplive">hashicorplive Twitch parties</a> [about two hours each] to show how to learn Consul "the hard way" by setting it up from scratch, using code from <a target="_blank" href="https://github.com/jcolemorrison/getting-into-consul">
 github.com/jcolemorrison/getting-into-consul</a>